t-cochran/Space-Invaders/README.md

 Goals of this project:
 1. Improve my C++
 2. Use git more frequently
-3. Learn more about game engines (e.g. SFML)
+3. Learn more about game engines and multimedia libraries

 ## Building
 Compiler version: `GNU g++ 6.1.0	201402L`